 “For this is what the Lord, the God of Israel, says: There will always be flour and olive oil left in your containers until the time when the Lord sends rain and the crops grow again!”
 So she did as Elijah said, and she and Elijah and her family continued to eat for many days.
 There was always enough flour and olive oil left in the containers, just as the Lord had promised through Elijah.”
 1 Kings 17:14-16

-A few days ago I was telling one of my girlfriends about a group of strangers on the opposite side of the country who prayed for me a year ago.
-When they were finished praying, their time together had been so powerful, they called me to express how they’d each been impressed during their intercession.
+A few days ago I was telling one of my girlfriends the story of a powerful prayer last year.
+A group of strangers on the opposite side of the country prayed for me.
+When they finished, their prayer time had been so powerful, they called me to express how they’d each been impressed during their intercession.

-I don’t remember everything each person told me, but two things still stand out in my memory:
+I don’t remember everything each person said, but two things still stand out in my memory:

 - a man who didn’t speak English asked his wife to translate his prayer impressions to me.
 During the prayer, he had seen in his mind a pair of shoes with laces untied.
 As he prayed, he saw the laces began tying themselves neatly, without human hands.
 He told me God was going to tie up all the loose ends in certain trials I was facing, without human hands, and that I needed to be trust Him and wait.

 - several of the prayer warriors told me they were strongly impressed that I should not worry about my needs.
 This was huge, because I’d recently quit a stable office job in order to work from home and be more available to my children.
 “Money will appear when you need it, opportunities will arise, God will provide,” they insisted in unison.
 “Read the stories in 1 Kings 17 and 2 Kings 4 about how God provided for the widows — they had enough flour and oil despite famine and loss.
 Don’t worry about your basic needs.
 You will have enough.
 God has declared it,” they said.